aminch/bmc64-pcb/README.md

 * [Building a Commodore 64 - Part VIII - (BMC64 Keyboard)](https://retro.minch.io/2022/02/building-a-commodore-64-part-viii-bmc64-keyboard/) - USB keyboard choice specifics
 * [C64P - BMC64 Keyboard](https://retro.minch.io/2023/04/c64p-bmc64-keyboard/) - Original C64 USB Keyboard adapter

+## Disclaimer

+This project is just a fun personal experiment for education and is not intended for professional or commercial use.
+I'm not an electrical engineer, so please use any information, code, or designs here at your own risk.